CaseLinguist/caselinguist.com/_posts/2019-05-15-it-can-be-a-great-advantage.md

 ### Conclusion
 The job of SEO requires a keen ear to the flows of information.
 Keyword research, whether in Spanish or not, must be dynamic -- or risk accepting a process that is quietly lagging.

 The fight is to dispense with static snapshots.
 Assure the deliverable are dynamic readouts of market information.
-Advantages like that of using the same professional for both SEO as a translator and as a content analyst lets you directly address the value of SEO in Spanish.
+Advantages like that let you directly address the value of SEO in Spanish.

-René